sourcegraph/cody/vscode/README.md

 Cody works for any programming language because it uses LLMs trained on broad data.
 Cody works great with Python, Go, JavaScript, and TypeScript code.

-## Code Graph
+## Code Search

-Cody is powered by Sourcegraph’s code graph, and uses context of your codebase to extend its capabilities.
-By using context from the entire repository, Cody is able to give more accurate answers and generate idiomatic code.
+Cody is powered by Sourcegraph’s code search, which it uses to retrieve context from your codebase and extend its capabilities.
+By using context from entire projects, Cody can give more accurate answers and generate idiomatic code.

 For example: